-How does Eat, Play, Sleep work?
+How Does the Eat, Play, Sleep Routine Work?

 Establishing a regular feeding and waking schedule can help baby to recognize when it’s time to nap.
-She will come to even expect (and desire) it.
-Create a soothing environment for baby to sleep — baby should sleep in her own safe space, preferably in a dark, quiet room (a white-noise sound machine or soft lullabies are perfectly acceptable and often quite helpful, especially in the beginning when baby is missing all of the familiar sounds inside mommy’s belly).
-Dress baby in something comfortable, and make sure the room is a comfortable temperature.
-Try swaddling baby, or placing her in a sleep sack.
+She will begin even to expect (and desire) it.
+Create a soothing environment for baby to sleep — baby should sleep in their own safe space, preferably in a dark, quiet room (a white-noise sound machine or soft lullabies are perfectly acceptable and often quite helpful, especially in the beginning when baby is missing all of the familiar sounds inside mommy’s belly).
+Dress baby in something comfortable, and make sure the room is at a comfortable temperature.
+Try swaddling baby or placing them in a sleep sack.

-Is an Eat, Play, Sleep schedule right for your baby?
+Is an Eat, Play, Sleep Schedule Right for Your Baby?

 Many breastfeeding moms say that it’s much easier (and less stressful) to Eat, Sleep, Play — because breastfeeding lulls baby to sleep.
 The baby experts say this can be a hard habit to break because babies will expect to eat before bed every night.
 But for some moms, forcing baby to do something they don’t want to do seems nonsensical.
 They complain about feeling like a failure and become incredibly frustrated when they can’t make their little ones conform to an Eat, Play, Sleep schedule.
 They say, why not do what feels most natural?